Vinyl, Fiberglass or Wood? Which Window Material is Best for your Home?

-Some homeowners decide that a window reflecting their house’s architectural or interior design is their main concern.
-Others place more emphasis on the window’s features, like energy efficiency.
+Some homeowners decide that a window reflecting their home’s architectural or interior design is their main concern.
+Others place more emphasis on the window’s features, such as energy efficiency.
 The type of glass might also play a role in the decision.

 However, a common area homeowners might not have examined when planning to add new windows is the sort of material used in a window frame and sash.

 Vinyl, fiberglass and wood are the three materials used most often in frames and sashes.
 Each material type has distinct advantages and disadvantages.
-Homeowners need to factor them into their decision when buying a new or replacement home window.
-Here are some points to consider about different window materials:
+Homeowners need to factor them into their decision when it comes time to get a new or replacement home window.
+Here are a few points to consider about different window materials:

-The most cost-effective of window materials, vinyl windows offer flexible style options that include many of the same features available in higher-end windows.Pros:
+The most budget-friendly of window materials, vinyl windows offer flexible style choices that include many of the same features available in higher-end windows.Pros: